dmcaulay/pipeline-stream/README.md

 Node.js streams for data pipelines.
 Inspired by the Node.js `Stream` class

-there is no concept of pause, resume, end or close i've decided to remove them because i think they complicate the node.js stream class and they aren't necessary for a datapipeline.
+there is no concept of pause, resume, end or close i've decided to remove them because i think they complicate the node.js stream class and they aren't necessary for a data pipeline.

 ```
 basic stream layout